BarraQDA/nvivotools/README.md

 ## Installation

-The most involved part of the installation concerns the database engine, and is described here in some detail.
+If you want to access NVivo for Mac files (and this may be sufficient for you even if you ultimately want to use NVivo for Windows, since NVivo for Windows is able to import and export NVivo for Mac files), then installation is quite simple and straightforward.
+If, on the other hand, you wish to access NVivo for Windows files, then you will need an appropriately configured instance of the correct version of Microsoft SQL Server which in turn requires a Windows machine.
+You only need read the correspondingly titled of the following sections:

+### NVivo for Mac on Mac

+If you have NVivo installed, then NVivotools will automatically use the instance of SQL Anywhere that is bundled with it.
+Otherwise, read the following section for instructions on installing SQL Anywhere.

+### NVivo for Mac on other operating systems

+Since NVivo for Mac (`.nvpx`) files are actually SQL Anywhere databases, they can be accessed on any computer on which SQL Anywhere can be installed.
+This includes Linux (for x86, x64 and ARM), Mac and Windows, plus Solaris SPARC and x64, HP-UX Itanium and IBM AIX.
+The [Developer Edition](https://www.sap.com/cmp/syb/crm-xm15-dwn-dt015/index.html) is available free of charge (subject to licence conditions, which it is your responsibility to comply with).
+Simply download and install it, and you are ready for the next step.

-### Windows
+### NVivo for Windows on Windows

-NVivo files for Windows (with extension .nvp) are simply Microsoft SQL Server files.
+NVivo files for Windows (extension `.nvp`) are simply Microsoft SQL Server files.
 NVivotools works with them just as NVivo does, by attaching them to SQL Server.
-Unlike NVivo, NVivotools (or more precisely SQLAlchemy) uses something called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) (TDS) to communicate with SQL server.
+Unlike NVivo, NVivotools (or more precisely [SQLAlchemy](http://www.sqlalchemy.org/)) uses something called [Tabular Data Stream](https://en.wikipedia.org/wiki/Tabular_Data_Stream) (TDS) to communicate with SQL server.
 This approach has the advantage of abstracting the database access so that NVivotools does not need to know too much about the messy details of SQL Server.
 It does, however, mean that SQL Server needs to be set up to allow TDS connections.

-I hope this file will be comprehensible not only to those who know more than I do about Windows, SQL Server and the like, but to relative newcomers.

-#### Install Microsoft SQL Server

 Start by accepting that SQL Server, like pretty much everything Microsoft creates, is awful.
 Each version differs, often in subtle and undocumented ways, that make it incompatible with previous versions.
 Installation and configuration often require a GUI, making them impossible (or very difficult) to automate.
 However, SQL Server does have many enthusiastic users who write prolifically about their experiences.
 So if you have trouble with any of this, the first place to look for help is on the web by googling the text of any error message you need to investigate or concise description of a problem you encounter.

+#### Install Microsoft SQL Server

+The good news is that if you have installed NVivo 10 for Windows and only wish to access NVivo 10 for Windows files, then it will already have installed Microsoft SQL Server for you.
+Remember that your named instance of Microsoft SQL Server is QSRNVIVO10, and proceed straight to the next step.

-The version of SQL Server that NVivo 10 uses is called Microsoft SQL Server 2008 R2.
-This program is installed as part of the NVivo installation process.
-If you want to use NVivotools without having NVivo installed, you'll need to download and install [Microsoft SQL Server 2008 R2 Express](https://www.microsoft.com/en-au/download/details.aspx?id=30438) (free).
-NVivo 11 uses Microsoft SQL Server 2014, but only installs a stripped-down 'LocalDB' version.
-To use NVivotools with NVivo 11, you'll need to download and install [Microsoft SQL Server 2014 Express](https://www.microsoft.com/en-au/download/details.aspx?id=42299) (free) yourself.
+In every other situation, you will need to install Microsoft SQL Server.
+To access NVivo 10 files without installing NVivo 10, you need to download and install [Microsoft SQL Server 2008 R2 Express](https://www.microsoft.com/en-au/download/details.aspx?id=30438).
+To access NVivo 11 files, whether or not you have installed NVivo, you need [Microsoft SQL Server 2014 Express](https://www.microsoft.com/en-au/download/details.aspx?id=42299).

+As part of the Microsoft SQL Server installation, you will be asked to name the server instance.
+It matters little what name you give, and the default name (MSSQLSERVER or SQLEXPRESS) should be fine.
+However, if you are going to use NVivotools for both NVivo 10 and NVivo 11 files, and need both versions of Microsoft SQL Server, it may avoid later confusion if you include the version numer (2008R2 or 2014) in the instance name.
+In any case, remember the name you give each instance as you will need it later.

 ### Set up SQL Server